craduran/orchard-exam/README.md

 - TailwindCSS: I used tailwind because it's light-weight, it only builds the used classes.

 # Disclaimer
-- I tried to to it pixel perfect, I even customized some spacing, but I can't see extra light fonts on assets that's why I just used the light one.
+- I tried to do it pixel perfect, I even customized some spacing, but I can't see extra light fonts on assets that's why I just used the light one.

 - for SEO, we need to have SSR in here like express.